Kozea/pygal/pages/styles.rst

 Using a custom css
 ^^^^^^^^^^^^^^^^^^

 You can also specify a file containing a custom css for more customization.
+The css option is an array containing included css by default (except from ``base.css`` which is always included).

+It supports local file names and external stylesheet too, just append your URI in the list.

-(See the `default css <https://github.com/Kozea/pygal/blob/master/pygal/css/graph.css>`_)
+(See the `default css <https://github.com/Kozea/pygal/blob/master/pygal/css/>`_)

 .. pygal-code::